 Here are some of the best things to do in Hue Vietnam.

 Visit The Provincial Museum

-It is quite sad to see how the Hue Provincial Museum needs maintenance, with its walkways having some holes and with the grass needing a good cut.
+It is quite sad to see how the Hue Provincial Museum needs maintenance, with its walkways having holes and with the grass needing a good cut.
 The indoor museum itself has artifacts and photos although there were only a few English explanations.

 The battle of Hue was a significant battle during Vietnam War, this museum failed to give justice to the battle.
 However, it doesn’t mean that it is not worthy of a visit.

 The placards written in English and Vietnamese explain where each vehicle was acquired and from whom and this in itself is already fascinating.

 Admire The Hue Imperial City

 The Imperial City was once a palace and is a walled fortress that used to be the home of emperors of Vietnam.
 Also known as The Citadel, the grounds of the palace are surrounded by an impressive water lily-filled moat.